-A while back I wrote about the participation vs. competition conflict.
+Back in the latter part of 2014, while coaching in England, I wrote about the participation vs. competition conflict.
 It was mainly from the perspective of English volleyball, but with wider implications.
 Later, I received an email on the subject from Amy Dennis, the Young People Manager at Volleyball England.
 I want to share what she said.

 This isn’t the full text of the email Amy sent me.
 It’s the stuff that I think speaks to the main points and will be of most interest to readers, though.

 Since the HEVO programme has been in place (over the last 4 years) there has been an increase in BUCS teams.
 While this will not all be due to the programme, there is link to universities starting recreational activity and then linking to BUCS.
 Albeit, it’s at the lower end of the leagues.
 Still, it is increasing the number of competitive opportunities for students to play volleyball.
 It could be argued that a competitive player does not just apply to experienced players.
 You can still be competitive as a beginner.
 Beginner players can be developed through a strong club structure that supports the player to progress into a BUCS team (depending on what the Club Development plan focuses on).

 However, the students view point needs to be considered.
 They may be happy just being a recreational player and have no desire to play competitively in the BUCS league.
 I have some great examples from Universities where volleyball started as a recreational sport through the HEVO programme, developed into BUCS competitive teams and is now a performance sport at the university.
 The University of Derby and University of East London, to name just two.

 Changes and developments